pelias/wof-admin-lookup/README.md

 The remote PIP service is a good option only if memory is constrained and you'd like to share one instance of admin lookup data across multiple importers.

-The Remote PIP service is automatically enabled if the `imports.services.pip.url` property exists.
+The Remote PIP service is automatically enabled if the `services.spatial.url` or `services.pip.url` properties exists.

 #### Local admin lookup (default, fastest)